|What is this?|

 These awards are not intended to duplicate or replace any other standing campus awards.
 Selected entries will become a part of Booth Library's Student Research and Creativity Collection.

-Booth Library will present Let's Talk About It: Muslim Journeys, a reading and discussion series, during the spring semester.
-Booth Library is one of 125 libraries and state humanities councils across the country selected to participate in the project, which seeks to familiarize public audiences in the United States with the people, places, history, faith and cultures of Muslims in the United States and around the world.
+Booth Library is presenting Let's Talk About It: Muslim Journeys, a reading and discussion series, through April 15.
+The library is one of 125 libraries and state humanities councils across the country selected to participate in the project, which seeks to familiarize public audiences in the United States with the people, places, history, faith and cultures of Muslims in the United States and around the world.

-Booth Library will host a five-part, scholar-led discussion series on the theme Pathways of Faith during the spring 2014 semester.
-In addition, an exhibition and related programming are planned.
+Booth Library will host a five-part, scholar-led discussion series on the theme Pathways of Faith, in addition to exhibits and other related programming.

-In addition to the book discussions, related exhibits will be on display at Booth Library and the Tarble Arts Center.
-Other programs will include film discussions on Prince Among Slaves, led by Dr. Michael Loudon, and Islamic Art: Mirror of the Invisible World, led by Dr. Janet Marquardt; student research presentations; an interfaith panel moderated by instructor Daniel Otto; and a panel discussion, Women in Veil, moderated by Dr. Bonnie Irwin.
-Activities are scheduled from Jan.
-29 through April 15, 2014.
-More specific information will be posted on the program website as it becomes available.
+In addition to the book discussions, related exhibits are on display at Booth Library and the Tarble Arts Center.
+Other programs include film discussions on Prince Among Slaves, led by Dr. Michael Loudon, and Islamic Art: Mirror of the Invisible World, led by Dr. Janet Marquardt; student research presentations; an interfaith panel moderated by instructor Daniel Otto; and a panel discussion, Women in Veil, moderated by Dr. Bonnie Irwin.
+For the complete schedule visit the website.

 In addition to the Muslim Journeys discussion and program series, Booth Library patrons can access Oxford Islamic Studies Online for a limited time.
 This resource will be available to the EIU community through Dec.
 31, 2014.
 The database includes reference entries, primary source documents, learning resources, and images and maps.
 Click here to link to this resource.